baseballyama/svelte-preprocess-delegate-events/README.md

 # Prerequisites

-This library needs Svelte3 or Svelte4.
+This library needs Svelte 3 or Svelte 4.

 # Installation